algolia/owl/README.md

    by itself when your program will terminate.

-To prevent you from logging/sending metrics from your code when testing without changing the your own code or the `owl` configuration, some features are only enabled if specific `OWL_USE_*` environment variables are set.
+To prevent you from logging/sending metrics from your code when testing without changing your own code or the `owl` configuration, some features are only enabled if specific `OWL_USE_*` environment variables are set.

 ## Examples